 These patients may report dislocation or subluxation and have an MRI that shows a Bankart lesion, Hill-Sachs fracture, or both.

 Bankart lesions (injury to the anterior inferior labrum) are typically caused by a shoulder dislocation.
-At times, the back of the humeral head can have a secondary injury caused by the forceful contact with the scapula as it moves back into place when dislocated.
+Sometimes, the back of the humeral head can have a secondary injury caused by the forceful contact with the scapula as it moves back into place when dislocated.

 Overuse